Co-curricular activities that strengthen your application

 Eligibility Requirements for MS and PhD programs in the USA

-In order to pursue a Master’s degree in America, you need to meet the following academic and English language requirements:
+In order to pursue a MS and PhD programs in the USA, you need to meet the following academic and English language requirements:

-• Academic credentials: A majority of American universities require you to have completed 16 years of education (12+4), i.e. a four-year Bachelor’s degree before applying for MS. This is applicable for students from technical backgrounds like Engineering, Pharmacy, and Architecture.
-For non-technical fields like Arts and Management, a student is required to complete 17 years of education (12+3+2).
+A majority of American universities require you to have completed 16 years of education (12+4).
+So, complete a four-year Bachelor’s degree before applying for the master’s program.
+This is applicable for students from technical backgrounds like Engineering, Pharmacy, and Architecture.
+For non-technical fields like Arts and Management, students must complete 17 years of education (12+3+2).

-• A good GRE score: the GRE (Graduate Record Examination) is an American standardized aptitude test that assesses a student’s verbal and mathematical ability.
+The GRE (Graduate Record Examination) is a standardized aptitude test that assesses a student’s verbal and mathematical ability.
 The GRE, which is scored out of 340, is an internet-based test and can be taken throughout the year.
-The score is valid for five years.
+The score is valid for five years and a minimum score of 300 is strongly recommended.

-• The minimum required TOEFL or IELTS score: since our native language is not English, we need to show that we have the minimum required English language skills to pursue graduate programs in America.
-For this purpose, you can take the TOEFL which is scored out of 120.
+Since our native language is not English, we need to show that we have the minimum required English language skills to pursue graduate programs in America.
+For this purpose, you can take the TOEFL, which is scored out of 120.
 Most good American universities require a score of 80+ in TOEFL.
-You can also take the IELTS, another English proficiency examination which is conducted by the British Council which is scored on a scale of 9.
+You can also take the IELTS, another English proficiency examination, which is scored on a scale of 9.
 Most universities require a band score of at least 6.5 in IELTS.

-• Good academic performance: your academics are as important as your GRE score.
-To get admission in a good university you should have a consistently good academic record in all four years of your degree course.
+Your academics are as important as your GRE score.
+To get admission in good MS and PhD programs, you should have a consistently good academic record in all four years of your degree course.
 As far as possible avoid backlogs and year-downs.

-• Curricular and co-curricular accomplishments: American universities give weightage to the projects and seminars you have done as part of your course and to co-curricular activities such as the publication of papers in nationally and internationally recognized journals and participation in conferences.
-To gain practical experience and boost your profile, you should take up internships, whether they are paid or unpaid.
+When applying for MS and PhD programs in the USA, American universities give weightage to the projects and seminars you have done as part of your course.
+They also consider co-curricular activities such as the publication of papers in nationally and internationally recognized journals and participation in conferences.
+Take up internships, whether paid or unpaid, to gain practical experience and boost your profile.

-• Relevant work experience: relevant work experience increases your chances of getting admission to good universities and securing good jobs after you have completed your MS.
+Relevant work experience increases your chances of getting admission to good universities and securing good jobs after you have completed your MS.

 Impact of COVID-19 on American universities & admissions: An overview by SUNY Binghamton